 10 - Don’t Drive Angry

-This is another easy one if you get rid of the little annoyances, and everyone else starts using their turn signals and using the left lane properly.
+This is another easy one, if you get rid of the little annoyances, and everyone else starts using their turn signals and left lane properly.
 You'll be happier if you stop taking traffic slights personally, take a deep breath and let the rage subside.
-Nobody wins road rage except maybe the body shops.
-If you have to, pull over and get out of your car for a minute until you no longer feel the urge to tailgate, honk your horn and flash your lights in revenge for a minor breech of motorist etiquette.
-But, if more people on the roads follow the first 9 suggestions, there is going to be a lot less to get enraged about.
+Nobody wins road rage except maybe the body shop.
+If you have to, pull over and get out of your car for a minute until you no longer feel the urge to tailgate, honk your horn, or flash your lights, in revenge for a minor breech of motorist etiquette.
+But, if more people on the roads follow our first 9 suggestions, there is going to be a lot less to get enraged about.

-Get out and have some fun in your car instead of treating it like driving is a daily chore to suffer through.
-Who knows how much longer us humans are going to have behind the wheel before the cars start driving us around and we're simply passengers.
+Get out and have some fun in your car instead of treating driving like a daily chore to suffer through.
+Who knows how much longer us humans have behind the wheel, before the car starts driving us around and we're simply passengers.